scokobro/professional-identity/profIdent-draft1.md

 [^hhs]: http://www.stat.go.jp/english/data/nenkan/66nenkan/index.htm

-[^fail]: the repeated failed attempts at 'public journalism' and the mobilisation of the 'citizen reporter' also illustrates this dominance, and also perhaps a lack of interest on the part of audiences for 'alternative' sources.
+[^fail]: the repeated failed attempts at 'public journalism' (see, for example, @ItoT:2005) and the mobilisation of the 'citizen reporter' (see [Fackler](http://www.nytimes.com/2010/06/21/world/asia/21japan.html)) also seems to point to this dominance, and also perhaps a lack of interest on the part of audiences for 'alternative' sources.
 MyNewsJapan etc.

 [^kyod]: http://www.kyodonews.jp/company/members.html